-Arsenal Football Club and their global charity partner Save the Children: helping children in the UK and overseas get a better start in life and giving them the chance to fulfill their potential through education projects.
+Arsenal Football Club and their global charity partner Save the Children: helping children in the UK and overseas get a better start in life and giving them the chance to fulfil their potential through education projects.

 The Arsenal Foundation

 In 2012, Arsenal launched the Arsenal Foundation, through which the club supports a range of Save the Children’s education work both domestically and internationally.

 Overseas, the Arsenal Foundation is funding an exciting three year project in China; helping to dramatically improve the quality of education of at least 15,000 disadvantaged children aged 6 to 15, in some of Beijing’s most under-resourced schools.